zeusta/Docs/extensions/Guide By Roles/E-commerce Manager/Magento 2.md

 ✓ **Path: Marketing > Gift Card > Settings**

-To configure default configurations and settings of the extension, please log in to backend screen, and then do the following stages as below:
+To configure default configurations and settings of the module, please log in to backend screen, and then do the following stages as below:

 ![settings in gift card](./Image_EcommerceManager/image176.png)